-Embracing the evolution: Company takes thoughtful, systematic approach to open-office transition
+Embracing the evolution: A thoughtful approach to transition

 After expanding its geographical footprint and tripling its growth projections, the corporate office of an energy company was running out of room.
 At the same time, the environment hadn’t kept pace with the company’s evolution, with most of its square footage devoted to dated cubicles, private offices, and large conference rooms.
 To optimize their space, the company hired an experienced facilities project manager who engaged OfficeWorks to bring their new concept into reality.